TIGERs-Mannheim/AudioRef/README.md

 # AudioRef

 A voice for the game controller!
-Listens for game controller and vision packets and plays appropriate acoustic signals.
+Listens for game controller packets and plays appropriate acoustic signals with the aim to give referees, participants and spectators an immediate and intuitive understanding of the current game state.

 ## Installation